Chatterino/chatterino2/docs/wip-plugins.md

 #### `require(modname)`

 This is Lua's [`require()`](https://www.lua.org/manual/5.3/manual.html#pdf-require) function.
-However the searcher and load configuration is notably different than default:
+However, the searcher and load configuration is notably different from the default:

 - Lua's built-in dynamic library searcher is removed,
 - `package.path` is not used, in its place are two searchers,